We’re Engaged: Why Wait for Sex?

 About the author

 Dr. Steve Highlander has been a dedicated Christian for forty-three years and has over forty years of ministry experience, including pastoral ministry, church planting, world missions, prison and jail ministry, and work with at-risk youth.
 He is a published author and has been involved with radio, publishing, and Internet Ministries.
-Currently, Steve is an ordained minister with the International Chruch of the Foursquare Gospel.
-He holds a doctorate in Pastoral Theology and is a Certified Christian Counselor with the Association of Scriptural Psychology therapists (ASPT).
+Currently, Steve is an ordained minister with the International Chuch of the Foursquare Gospel.
+He holds a doctorate in Pastoral Theology and is a Certified Christian Counselor with the Association of Scriptural Psychology Therapists (ASPT).
 He serves as the national missionary in the South Pacific Country of Papua New Guinea for Foursquare Missions International and as Senior Pastor of Community Foursquare Church in Ottawa, Kansas.
 Steve founded Talk to a Pastor in 2002.

 Leave A Reply